An analytic model for gravitational collapse of spherical matter under mixed pressure: Introduction

 Furthermore we compute the total energy of the system adopting the definition of charges presented in \cite{Aoki:2020prb}.
 (See also \cite{Fock:1959}.)
 The proposed definition of charges is done so as to extend the one in the flat space-time to a general curved space-time with manifest invariance under general coordinate transformation.
 This definition provides a simple way to test whether a charge is conserved or not by checking the associated vector field for the charge to satisfy an equation referred to as the conservation equation \cite{Aoki:2020nzm}.
 We show that the time evolution vector field in the matter collapsing system studied in this paper satisfies the conservation condition, and confirm that the total energy is indeed invariant under the given time evolution by explicit computation.

 The rest of this paper is organized as follows.
-In section \ref{Model} we analyze a model of gravitational collapse of spherical thick matter shell, which outermost shell obeys an equation of state with mixed pressure of the transverse component and the longitudinal one, and solve it avoiding a shell crossing singularity.
+In section \ref{Model} we analyze a model of gravitational collapse of spherical thick matter shell, which outermost shell obeys an equation of state with mixed pressure of the transverse component and the longitudinal one, and solve it to satisfy the physical conditions.
 In section \ref{Conservation} we compute the total energy flow of this system, and show that the time evolution vector field satisfies the conservation condition and that the total energy is invariant under the given time evolution.
 Section \ref{Discussion} is devoted to summary and discussion.